pequeniajugar/DBTuneSuite/experiment_design/experiment_design.md

 ##  index on small tables

-3 experiments

-- all update
-- 50% update + 50% point query
-- all point query

-the slides suggest the table with 100 rows. since our dataset every value repeats 100 times, for this table we do not use duplictaed values?
+generate table with 1000 rows.

-are we going to limit the processing time to 10ms and calculating how many queries have been executed? or we are measuring the time of executing a fixed number of queries? how many sentences are we using for updating and point query?
+measuring the time of executing a fixed number of queries

-are we going to make them a batch of queries and execute them together? what's the batch size? all of the queries together?
+using update_index.py